You can partner with African ministries as they serve God

 (Click photo for more info and video.)

-Pastor Thomas Ngendja deals with Ebola, tribal violence, and economic challenges in Ituri in the DR Congo.
+Pastor Thomas Ngendja is facing an urgent Ebola crisis, tribal violence, and economic challenges in Ituri in the DR Congo.

 (Click photo for more info and video.)